LoRA on the Go: Instance-level Dynamic LoRA Selection and Merging: Analysis

 We examine whether the merging weights produced by \model{} align with task similarity.
 Since weights in \model{} are derived from projection-based signals, LoRAs trained on similar tasks should assign higher weights to each other’s inputs.

 Task similarity is measured as the average cosine similarity, computed from the pretrained model’s embeddings between the given input and samples from the FLAN-v2 dataset.
 Fig.~\ref{fig:alignment_weight_similarity} shows a box plot with merging weight on the $x$-axis and task similarity on the $y$-axis.
 The results display a clear upward trend: LoRAs given larger weights correspond to more similar tasks.
-An exception occurs in the norm-based setting in the weight bucket 0.10–0.15, which appears anomalous because it arises from a single instance out of 22,740 cases ($1137$ samples $\times$ $20$ selected LoRAs).
-This isolated case manifests as an outlier in the distribution.
 This confirms that \model{}’s signal-based weighting not only enables efficient merging but also captures semantic relations between tasks without additional training.